valerenegoh/MiditoArduino/README.md

 **Part 1: Preprocessing** transposes a MIDI file to fit X-note range.
 Outputs a txt document in `txt folder` that is readable by Arduino in Part 2.<br/>
 1. Ensure python- midi is installed:<br/>
 `pip install git+https://github.com/vishnubob/python-midi@feature/python3`
+2. Edit the value of `sweetspot` in line 55/56 of `preprcessing.py`
-2. Enter the following in your command line:<br/>
+3. Enter the following in your command line:<br/>
 `python preprocessing.py [song] [range]`
 For example, to play Do Re Mi in 25 note range:<br/>
 `python preprocessing.py 2 GI25`